 Such unsettling and its implications became part of an ongoing set of questions in the class how different affects became attached to disability.
 The second short paper in the course asked my students to consider the affective strategies of a set of short films, some of which were entries for the Easterseals Disability Film Challenge.
 By this point in the class, my students had come to expect narratives of disability “inspiration porn.”
 From the competitive athlete in the wheelchair to the disabled child who grows up to be successful and independent, “inspiration porn” perpetuates a series of sentimental fantasies of overcoming disability.
 “Inspiration porn” frames disability as an undesirable state that the disabled should aspire to exceed rather than embrace.
-Disability “inspiration porn” remains popular in everything from commercials to romantic comedies, but as my students observed, it is part of a well-established tradition dating back to sentimental fiction and Romantic melodrama like Percy Shelley’s The Cenci or Samuel Coleridge’s Remorse. .
+Disability “inspiration porn” remains popular in everything from commercials to romantic comedies, but as my students observed, it is part of a well-established tradition dating back to sentimental fiction and Romantic melodrama like Percy Shelley’s The Cenci or Samuel Coleridge’s Remorse.
 A more familiar text to my students, Charles Dickens’ A Christmas Carol (1843), served as a useful case study for tracking how disability became a particularly “sticky” category that was increasingly attached to certain affective qualities like pity or fear .
 In conjunction with the Dickens’s original staves, we watched television and film adaptations of the novella, specifically for their different representations of Tiny Tim as a pitiable young disabled boy whose poverty and suffering help to catalyze Scrooge’s moral reformation.
 Cripping literature like A Christmas Carol—a work of children’s literature not explicitly about disabled experience—reveals the manipulative qualities of “inspiration porn” that depend on the work’s ability to pull on heartstrings in response to disability as a tragic state of being.
 Dickens’s novella exemplifies precisely how affect is integral to its appeal to readers old and young such that it has become a Christmas classic frequently a part of family holiday traditions.
 After all, Victorian social reformers similarly depended on such sob stories to make the disabled more sympathetic and worthier of charity.
 To quote one of my students, “the history of disability is also a history of feelings.”
 And it was those feelings that I wanted students not to disavow but to use as the affective foundations for their own crip readings of texts.